-This welding process is nowadays obsolete and very rarely used.
-The difference between atomic hydrogen welding and MMA welding or TIG welding is that in the latter cases, the arcs are formed between the electrode and the base metal.
-In this case, however, the workpiece does not form part of the electrical circuit that causes the arc, which makes for a more manageable arc.
+The difference between atomic hydrogen welding and MMA welding or TIG welding is that in the latter cases, the arc is formed between the electrode and the base metal.

 The tungsten electrodes are non-consumable, and the distance between them can be altered to control the heat produced at the arc.
 An a.c transformer typically supplies the required current.
 External filler metal may or may not be required depending on the thickness of base metal.

-The amount of heat absorbed by the hydrogen gas (\( H_2 \)) is equal to the bond energy of the two hydrogen molecules (\( H \)).
+The amount of heat absorbed by the hydrogen gas (H2) is equal to the bond energy of the two hydrogen molecules.

 Once the hydrogen molecules hit the surface of the base metal, the reverse reaction occurs and the heat previously absorbed to break the bonds is released to the base metal.
 The chemical reaction involved provides for a very efficient transfer of heat from the arc to the base metal.

-The temperatures reached by this process are much higher than acetylene gas welding process nearing 4200 degrees Celcius.
-The flow of hydrogen around the electrode also serves to cool and prevent evaporation of the tungsten.
-During its operation, the atomic hydrogen torch produces a characteristic buzzing sound.
+The temperatures achieved by this welding process are much higher than oxy-acetylene gas welding, with temperatures going up to 4200°C. The flow of hydrogen around the electrode also serves to cool and prevent evaporation of the tungsten.

-The atomic hydrogen welding process is very versatile and can be applied to almost any metal.
+The atomic hydrogen arc welding process is very versatile and can be used to weld to almost any metal.
 It is especially useful in welding light gauge metals, ferrous alloys, and most non-ferrous alloys.
-However, it was very rarely used but it was still found useful in special applications.
-It is especially useful for any process requiring precision welds, such as correcting imperfections on machined parts and welding of tool steels.
+It can also be used for any process requiring a precision weld, for example correcting machining errors.